-How to use the GAD-7 for anxiety assessment
+How to use the ASRS to assess ADHD

 The GAD-7 can help you narrow down a diagnosis if your client is experiencing anxiety symptoms, along with allowing you to track their progress over time.